Anthem: Shared anthems

 Although anthems are used to distinguish states and territories, there are instances of shared anthems.
 "Nkosi Sikelel' iAfrika" became a pan-African liberation anthem and was later adopted as the national anthem of five countries in Africa including Zambia, Tanzania, Namibia and Zimbabwe after independence.
 Zimbabwe and Namibia have since adopted new national anthems.
 Since 1997, the South African national anthem has been a hybrid song combining new English lyrics with extracts of "Nkosi Sikelel' iAfrika" and the former state anthem "Die Stem van Suid-Afrika".

+For North and South Korea, the folk song Arirang is considered a shared anthem for both countries.
+For example, it was played when the two Koreas marched together during the 2018 Winter Olympics.

 "Hymn to Liberty" is the longest national anthem in the world by length of text.
 In 1865, the first three stanzas and later the first two officially became the national anthem of Greece and later also that of the Republic of Cyprus.

 "Forged from the Love of Liberty" was composed as the national anthem for the short-lived West Indies Federation (1958–1962) and was adopted by Trinidad and Tobago when it became independent in 1962.

-"Esta É a Nossa Pátria Bem Amada" is the national anthem of Guinea-Bissau and was also the national anthem of Cape Verde until 1996.
+"Esta É a Nossa Pátria Amada" is the national anthem of Guinea-Bissau and was also the national anthem of Cape Verde until 1996.

 "Oben am jungen Rhein", the national anthem of Liechtenstein, is set to the tune of "God Save the King/Queen".
-Other anthems that have used the same melody include "Heil dir im Siegerkranz" (Germany), "Kongesangen" (Norway), "My Country, 'Tis of Thee" (USA), "Rufst du, mein Vaterland" (Switzerland), "E Ola Ke Alii Ke Akua" (Hawaiʻi), and "The Prayer of Russians".
+Other anthems that have used the same melody include "Heil dir im Siegerkranz" (Germany), "Kongesangen" (Norway), "My Country, 'Tis of Thee" (United States), "Rufst du, mein Vaterland" (Switzerland), "E Ola Ke Alii Ke Akua" (Hawaiʻi), and "The Prayer of Russians".